djarecka/test_presentation_container/presentation.md

 ### <span style="color:purple">Docker and Singularity</span>

 - Docker:
-  - docker can escalate privileges, so you can treated effectively as a root on the host system
+  - docker can escalate privileges, so you can be effectively treated as a root on the host system
   - this is usually  not supported by HPC centers!

 --